 Dealing with Potential Risks

-• Staying in designated snorkeling zones
+• Stay in special snorkeling areas

 By carefully considering the factors outlined above and implementing the necessary precautions, you can have a safe and enjoyable snorkeling experience while on your period.